 - Choose your hospital carefully.
 Do your homework, and look at hospital records and ratings before you make a choice.
 For complicated treatments like brain surgery, look for a specialized hospital and doctors who have lots of experience in such cases

 - Have all your records handy and easy to refer by medical care professionals.
 List down the current medications you are taking and the dosage.Include the contact information for your primary care doctor to make your hospital admission process easier.

 - If your hospital isn’t coordinating care properly, ask for a social worker, patient advocate or case manager.
 It is your right to ask for such help.

 - Don’t assume that cleanliness standards are being followed.
 Ask nurses to wash their hands in front of you before they attend to you.

 - Make sure that you properly understand your discharge instructions.
 Too often, patients fail to receive proper instructions, leading to drug interactions and other issues that can lead you back to hospital.

-The Georgia medical malpractice attorneys at the Katz law Firm represent injured victims in DeKalb, Gwinnett, and Cobb Counties, and across Georgia.
+The Georgia medical malpractice attorneys at the Katz Personal Injury Lawyers represent injured victims in DeKalb, Gwinnett, and Cobb Counties, and across Georgia.